Yenthe666/Odoo_Samples/README.md

 <h3>Module default_data_demo</h3>
 This module will learn you how to automatically insert default data in to a database.
 It will create a new model (demo.default.data) which is filled with records that are made in the file defaultdata.xml (under data/ folder).

+<h3>Module inherit_report_demo</h3>
+This module will learn you how to inherit existing QWeb reports and how to modify them.
+In this example I will modify the default quotation/order report and only show the description with the total price.
+To make it look a bit better I've added a table header color.

 <h3>Module logging_demo</h3>
 This module will learn you how to create log statements in Odoo.
 You can use these log statements to debug values or to write unusual behaviour to the Odoo logfile.